Old Fashioned Practices from Years Gone By

 Bonus: Whole Clover or Oil of Clove

-Consider using oil of clove or whole cloves for temporary relief from gum or tooth pain.
-This practice is often suggested by dentists.
+You can use clove oil or whole cloves for temporary relief from gum or tooth pain.
+Dentists often recommend this.

-So, as always, double check with your dentist or healthcare provider if you have dental pain and ask if oil of clove or whole cloves may be helpful until you can make a dental appointment.
+Always check with your dentist or healthcare provider about dental pain and ask if clove oil or whole cloves can help until your appointment.

 Final Thoughts